misho88/kvault/README.md

 Repeat Password:
 ```

 To get data out of a vault.
-Change the action to 'vim' or similar or leave it
+Change the action to `vim` or similar or leave it
 out to edit that data.
 Some clipboard helper can be used to interact with the
-clipboard, e.g., 'xclip -i <' to copy to clipboard and 'xclip -o >' to paste
+clipboard, e.g., `'xclip -i <'` to copy to clipboard and `'xclip -o >'` to paste
 from the clipboard.

 ```